 Limit Eating Out

-We’ve all had that night where we are so busy that is easier to order something in, or drop by the local fast food restaurant, rather than stop everything to cook a meal.
-But this is actually bad policy, as regularly eating out is something which can eat up lots and lots of money very quickly.
+We’ve all had that night where we are so busy that is easier to order something, or drop by the local fast food restaurant, rather than stop everything to cook a meal.
+But this is actually a bad policy, as regularly eating out is something that can eat up lots and lots of money very quickly.

-Eating out may save you time, but cooking for yourself saves you money – it is much cheaper to cook for yourself, and then freeze everything for later.
+Eating out may save you time, but cooking for yourself saves you money – it is much cheaper to cook for yourself (perhaps with the help of these recipes here), and then freeze everything for later.
 Yes, this can take a significant chunk of time every week, but look at the maths realistically – for ten pounds (less if you have built up a pantry of things like tinned tomatoes, oats, and flour), you can feed yourself for a week, maybe slightly more, for three meals a day.

 Buy in Bulk; Don’t Make Impulse Purchases